jojodm997/Kasir/README.md

   ```
   git clone https://github.com/jojodm997/Kasir
   ```
-- This will download the `Kasir` folder.
+- This will download the `Kasir` directory.
 - Create a database named `kasir`.
 - Import the database file using phpMyAdmin or any other MySQL client tool.
 - Update the database settings in the env file.